nhuyho/udacity-show-me-the-data-structure/blockchain.md

 # Blockchain implementation
-Since the requirements are very vague, there were many assumption.
+Since the requirements are very vague, there were many assumptions.

-Also nonce (proof) wasn't implemented as well as mining algorithm.
-Don't know if it is required.
+Also, nonce (proof) and the mining algorithm weren't implemented.
+It isn't required.

-Linked list was implemented to chain Blocks.
+The linked list was implemented to chain Blocks.

-New block is added to the head.
+A new block is added to the head.

-During add, new block validates previous hash and in case of mismatch block is not added.
+During add, a new block validates the previous hash, and the league is not counted in case of a mismatch.

-There is also a tail pointer in case we need access genesis.
+There is also a tail pointer in case we need access to Genesis.

 Adding block time complexity is O(1)
 Getting a block by index takes O(n)